The number of new customers matters, no doubt.

 Customers appreciate fast services and practical purchasing experiences.
 You should offer a streamlined user experience to navigate your customers on your website easily.

 You can try to apply practical methods such as single sign-in, mobile optimization, improved search, and personalization features.

-Also, when you improve something related to your customer experience, you can share in through public channels to catch the attention of potential customers.
+Also, when you improve something related to your What is Customer Experience?
+Customer experience refers to the experience of customers with a business’s products and the overall brand.
+When offering products and services to a group of people,…, you can share in through public channels to catch the attention of potential customers.